-(1) In and within one thousand feet of the existing or proposed permit area, including the proposed LMW beneficial use area and surrounding areas, all surface water bodies shall be described.
-Surface water bodies that will receive discharges from the operation or whose water will come in contact with water from the operation shall be sampled.
-The surface water to be sampled shall include the receiving stream, waterway, or water body if such surface water is present.
-The description shall include the name of any watershed that will receive water discharges, the name, ownership and location of all surface-water bodies and the known uses of the water in these water bodies.
+(1) In and within one thousand feet of the existing or proposed permit area, including the proposed LMW beneficial use area and surrounding areas, all surface water bodies are to be described.
+Surface water bodies that will receive discharges from the operation or whose water will come in contact with water from the operation are to be sampled.
+The surface water to be sampled are to include the receiving stream, waterway, or water body if such surface water is present.
+The description is to include the name of any watershed that will receive water discharges, the name, ownership and location of all surface-water bodies and the known uses of the water in these water bodies.

-(2) Water samples collected under this rule shall be analyzed according to the methodology specified in 40 C.F.R. part 136.
+(2) Water samples collected under this rule are to be analyzed according to the methodology specified in 40 C.F.R. part 136.

-(a) Surface water information shall include the following water quality data to identify the characteristics of surface waters within the existing or proposed permit area, including the proposed LMW beneficial use area and surrounding areas:
+(a) Surface water information includes the following water quality data in order to identify the characteristics of surface waters within the existing or proposed permit area, including the proposed LMW beneficial use area and surrounding areas: